FlashPCB/docker-eagle/README.md

 This will make the VNC server visible on localhost port 32768.
 Next, run a VNC client:

+On MacOS you can open spotlight and enter `vnc://0.0.0.0:32768` to get on the container.

+Or something like this might work.
 ```
 xtigervncviewer -SecurityTypes VncAuth 0.0.0.0:32768
 ```